Getting Started

 - Priset's Responses: The AI's plain-text explanations, plans, and indications that user input is required (in such a case a dialog box will pop up asking you to provide additional input).

-2. Prompt Input Box
+3. Prompt Input Box

 Located at the bottom of the window, this is where you write your instructions for Priset.
 The key to getting powerful results is to write clear, specific, and detailed prompts.

 For complex tasks, structure your prompt with numbered steps or clear acceptance criteria, just as you would in a project management ticket.
+Even better, use the Architect Mode to get high-level guidance and check what are the possible implementation strategies.

-3. The Action Buttons
+5. Action Buttons

 This is the main control cluster for managing your session and running tasks.

-Model / Mode Dropdown
+AI Model / Type Dropdown

-Location: Bottom left corner.
+Location: Bottom middle.

 Default: Developer